purnimakumarr/web-developer-mentor/02-Profile-Widget/readme.md

 # Web Developer Mentor - Profile Widget solution

-This is a solution to the [Notifications menu challenge on Web Developer Mentor](https://webdevelopermentor.com/challenges/profile-widget/center).
+This is a solution to the [Profile Widget challenge on Web Developer Mentor](https://webdevelopermentor.com/challenges/profile-widget/center).

 ## Table of contents